curityio/mcp-authorization-secured-api/clients/mcp-inspector/README.md

       - 'http://localhost:6274'
 ```

-Often though, backends will not grant CORS access to web clients.\
+Usually though, backends will not grant CORS access to unknown web clients.\
-Therefore, it would be better if the MCP inspector instead used backend requests.
+Therefore, a better option would be for the MCP inspector to send requests from its backend.

 ## Dynamic Client Creation

-The example client sends the following DCR request details:
+The MCP inspector sends the following DCR request details, with an empty scope value.\
+Note that the MCP authorization specification does not define how clients get the initial scope.\

 ```json
 {